Colorado man wins lottery, misses deadline to turn in ticket by 3 days: report

 A Colorado man who played the lottery this spring -- and won -- managed to lose all of his potential winnings after he failed to turn in his ticket in time, according to a report.

 Peter Bayley, won $1,500 after his lucky numbers were picked during the state's Powerball lottery.
-While Bayley didn't win millions, he hoped to spend his new earned cash on a vacation with his wife.
+While Bayley didn't win millions, he hoped his winnings would allow him to travel with his wife.

 MICHIGAN MAN ACCIDENTALLY BUYS TWO LOTTERY TICKETS, WINS $1 MILLION TWIC